 Today I’m sharing my personal list of the honest pros and cons of living in Las Vegas.
 While reading this, keep in mind that this is a personal list, not everyone will feel the same way about living in Vegas.

-With that said, let’s get to it!
+Let’s get to it!

 Pros & Cons of Living in Las Vegas

 Note: This post is part of the Local Living Series, wherein locals share honest insights of living in a specific city through comprehensive pros and cons lists.
-If you’d like to reach out to the author directly with questions, please do so in the comments below and our team will ensure it gets to the right person.
+If you’d like to reach out to the author directly with questions, please do so in the comments below and our team will ensure it gets to the rig

 Let’s cover the pros of living in Las Vegas first